 TGax editor: please makes changes in 27.6.4 (12508, 13292)

-If the HE compressed beamforming feedback solicited by the HE beamformer would result in an HE Compressed Beamforming And CQI frame that exceeds 11 454 octets, then the HE compressed beamforming feedback shall be split into up to 8 feedback segments.
+If the HE compressed beamforming feedback solicited by the HE beamformer in HE TB sounding or decided by the HE beamformee in HE SU sounding (#13292) would result in an HE Compressed Beamforming And CQI frame that exceeds 11 454 octets, then the HE compressed beamforming feedback shall be split into up to 8 feedback segments.
 Each feedback segment shall be included in a separate HE Compressed Beamforming And CQI frame and shall contain successive portions of the HE compressed beamforming feedback consisting of the HE Compressed Beamforming Report information followed by any MU Exclusive Beamforming Report information.
 Each feedback segment shall be of equal length except the last feedback segment that may be smaller.
-Each feedback segment except for the last feedback segment shall contain the maximum number of octets allowed by the HE beamformer's maximum MPDU length capability.
+Each feedback segment except for the last feedback segment shall contain 11454 octets (#12508).
 Each feedback segment is identified by the value of the Remaining Feedback Segments subfield and the First Feedback Segment subfield in the HE MIMO Control field as defined in 9.4.1.62 (HE MIMO Control field); the other nonreserved subfields of the HE MIMO Control field shall be the same for all feedback segments.
 All feedback segments shall be sent in a single A-MPDU contained in a PPDU and shall be included in the A-MPDU in the descending order of the Remaining Feedback Segments subfield values.

 An AP that sends a BRP Trigger frame shall allocate sufficient resources for the HE beamformee to send all the solicited feedback segments in the HE TB PPDU that is sent in response to the BRP Trigger frame.